Frequently Asked Questions

 - I am not fluent in Japanese/Korean —Yes.
 The official conference language is English.

 - I am a graduate student/Ph.D. candidate —Yes!
-All students attending an accredited university are eligible.
+All students attending an accredited university during the 2018-2019 academic year are eligible.

 - I am a college senior about to graduate —Yes!
 As long as you are enrolled as a university student at the time of application, you are eligible.

 - I am a JASC/KASC alumni —Yes!
 You can either apply for the same conference again or another conference (e.g. KASC instead of JASC), as long as you are still enrolled as a student.

 - I was previously applied and was not accepted? —Yes!